 Do you see the literally thousands of threads on those racks?
 How do you choose?
 Is there a difference between them?
 Do I need to take into account the type of garment that I make?
 What about the fabric?
-Ok, does the type of sewing machine I use make any difference?
+Ok, does the type of sewing machine I use to make any difference?
 What if I sew by hand?
-Or if I sew leather, or vinyl?
+Or if I sew leather or vinyl?

 All these are valid questions and in time as an experienced user, you will learn about different types of threads and their uses.
-Problem is, threads change.
+Problem is, that threads change.
 What was 25 years ago, is no longer true today, and if the trend continues, 15 years from now we will see a completely different picture.

 For example, only 5 years ago the stretchable thread was not available for the regular sewing machine (it was available for sergers only).
 Today we have Eloflex which is excellent for sewing knit fabric on a home sewing machine.